How to remember words – the seven steps

 Step 3 – Think over the word.
 However, that could be step 2 as well.
 Often, you take both steps at once.
 Writing down – or, copying and pasting it- gives you time to consider the word.
 Does the word look like another word, is it related to some word in another language you know?
 Or is it a different form of some other Dutch word?

 Step 5 – Pronounce the word.
 A natural step after hearing it is to say the word aloud.
 You try the pronunciation, it’s like tasting the word.
-When trying out, tongue and brains are at work – and that helps.
+When trying out, tongue and brains are at work – that helps.

 How to remember words, number 6